Get to know our Senior Leadership

 Jabree is originally from Sicklerville, NJ.

-Jubreel Hason is the Sector Head of Healthcare for the Oberlin Finance and Investment Club.
+Jubreel Hason is an Associate of Fundamental Analysis for the Oberlin Finance and Investment Club.
 He is majoring in Economics.

 During summer 2017, Jubreel had the opportunity to participate in the Morgan Stanley Freshman Enhancement Program, where he was able to engage in enriching training and shadowing sessions to better understand functions within the Institutional Securities Group at Morgan Stanley.
 He also worked as a Compliance Intern at Toronto-Dominion Bank during summer 2017.
 At Toronto-Dominion, he assisted the data analytics team in ensuring adherence to fair banking regulation as applicable to Regulation C of the Dodd-Frank Wall Street Reform and Consumer Protection Act.